 Our Chicago, Illinois business and class-action defense law firm handles individual and class-action gift card, data breach, privacy rights, deceptive advertising, predatory lending, unfair debt collection, lemon law, and other consumer fraud cases that government agencies and public interest law firms such as the Illinois Attorney General may not pursue.
 Class-action lawsuits our law firm has been involved in or spear-headed have led to substantial awards totaling over a million dollars to organizations including the National Association of Consumer Advocates, the National Consumer Law Center, and local law school consumer programs.
 The Chicago class action lawyers at Lubin Austermuehle are proud of our achievements in assisting national and local consumer rights organizations to obtain the funds needed to ensure that consumers are protected and informed of their rights.
 By standing up to consumer fraud and consumer rip-offs, and in the right case filing consumer protection lawsuits and class actions you too can help ensure that other consumers’ rights are protected from consumer rip-offs and unscrupulous or dishonest practices.

 Our Oak Brook and Hinsdale consumer attorneys provide assistance in a data breach, privacy violation, fair debt collection, consumer fraud, and consumer rights cases including in Illinois and throughout the country.
 You can click here to see a description of the some of the many individual and class-action consumer cases our Chicago consumer lawyers have handled.
 You can contact one of our Skokie and Waukegan consumer protection attorneys who can assist in consumer fraud, consumer rip-off, lemon law, unfair debt collection, predatory lending, wage claims, unpaid overtime, and other consumer class-action cases by filling out the contact form at the side of this blog or by clicking here.
-You can also call our toll-free number at (833) 306-4933.
+You can also call us at 630-333-0333.